kevzhao2/triton-old/README.md

   ```
 * Triton implements finalizers on Lua references (`LuaFunction`, `LuaTable`, `LuaThread`), meaning that if you forget to `Dispose` them (which happens a lot!), you won't be leaking unmanaged memory.
 * Triton will reuse Lua references, which saves memory.
 This, of course, comes with the caveat that `Dispose` must be called carefully.
 * Triton is, in general, faster for .NET to Lua context switches and vice versa.
-See below for the one caveat.
+See below for the one case this isn't true.

-#### Disadvantages
+### Disadvantages
 * Triton only supports event handler types that are "compatible" with the signature `void (object, EventArgs)`.
 Other types would require dynamic method generation, which is not possible on AOT.
 * Triton does not support calling extension methods on objects as instance methods.
 * Triton does not have a simple namespace-level `import`, since unfortunately `AppDomain` doesn't exist in the targeted version of .NET standard.
 This can be worked around by getting the `Assembly` of a type and then iterating through its exported types.